 - Basic strategies – In this part I’ll cover 10 basic strategies that will help you with a Perfect Kickstart.

-- Advanced strategies – This part has covered 10 advanced strategies that are applicable to those who are practising for a long time but not getting any improvement.
+- Advanced strategies – This part has covered 10 advanced strategies that are applicable to those who are practicing for a long time but not getting any improvement.

 1. Find Your Singing Style